A row of ’32 Ford hot rods

 A former daily newspaper sports editor, Larry Edsall spent a dozen years as an editor at AutoWeek

 magazine before making the transition to writing for the Web and becoming the author of more than 15 books.
-In addition to writing for ClassicCars.com, Larry oversees automotive enthusiast website iZoom.com, writes a weekly feature for The Detroit News
+In addition to being Editorial Director at ClassicCars.com, Larry has written for The New York Times

-, and teaches as an adjunct member of the faculty at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+and is an adjunct honors professor at the Walter Cronkite School of Journalism and Mass Communication at Arizona State Univeristy.